sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 ## Part 3: Removing stopwords

-Stopwords are extremely frequent non-content words such as determiners, pronouns, and prepositions.
+*Stopwords* are extremely frequent non-content words such as determiners, pronouns, and prepositions.
 You'll notice that the top 10 words in the book are all stopwords.
-Because they are so frequent, stopwords don't generally tell us much about the content of a document.
+Because they are so frequent, stopwords don't generally tell us much about the content of a document because they are generally the same across all documents.

 Here, you will extend your program to allow for word counting that ignore stopwords.
 Update your program to: